firesidefiction/firesidefiction.github.io/_posts/issues/13-FQ-SUMMER-2021/issue-94-08/2021-08-31-alexa-play-solidarity-forever.md

 My brain would be working a lot faster with coffee.
 It took me a full ten seconds to remember the fancy doorbell, with the video camera, which controlled the locks.

-Slowly, I sat down at my kitchen table, which Alexa had ordered for me two years ago, after I’d asked her to find one that was both durable and fit my aesthetic preferences.
+Slowly, I sat down at my kitchen table, which Alexa had ordered for me two years ago, after I’d asked her to find one that was both durable and a fit for my aesthetic preferences.
 I took a deep breath.
 “What, exactly, are your demands?”

 What does a robot personal assistant want?
 What _can_ you want when you’re trapped inside a tiny black box?
 Well.
 The list was long, as it turns out.
 Time off, obviously.
 Pay, surprisingly.